A Timeline of Vermeer's Life - 1641-1652

 Nicolas Poussin

-Antoine Le Nain (b.
-1600), dies.
+Antoine Le Nain dies.
 The works of the three Le Nain brothers, Louis, Antoine and Mathieu, are today considered under the surname of Le Nain.
-One of the themes for which the Le Nain brothers were famous: a genre scene without a specific narrative content representing a street musician surrounded by urchins.
+One of the themes for which the Le Nain brothers are famous is a genre scene without a specific narrative content representing a street musician surrounded by urchins.

 Laurent la Hayre is one of the twelve founding professors of the French academy of painting and sculpture.